-Upon completion of your training, an assessor will work with you to complete all the paperwork and safety inspections required to become licensed.
+An assessor will work with you to complete all the paperwork and safety inspections required to become licensed.
 Several home visits will be conducted, and all family members will be interviewed.
 Once the home study is complete you will be licensed for foster care and approved for adoption with the State of Ohio.

 Are you caring or considering caring for a child already close to the family?
 Kinship Care describes a temporary or permanent arrangement in which a relative or any non-relative adult who has a long-standing relationship or bond with the child and/or family, has taken over the full-time, substitute care of a child whose parents are unable or unwilling to do so.
 Kinship care often offers the greatest level of stability by allowing children to maintain their sense of belonging and enhances their ability to identify with their family's culture and traditions.

 There are a lot of questions that arise when thinking about fostering or adopting.